r.in.vect

 The label_column parameter can be used to assign raster category labels.
 Users should check if each unique value from the category column has one corresponding label in the label column.
 If there are categories with more than one label, the first from the label column will be used (and a warning will be printed).

-With the -d flag, all pixels touched by lines or polygons will be updated, not just those on the line render path, or which center point is within the polygon.
+With the -d flag, all pixels touched by lines or polygons will be updated, not just those on the line render path, or whose center point is within the polygon.
 For lines, this is similar to setting the -d flag in v.to.rast.

-Note that this will make a difference for complex and large vector layers.
 For simple and small vector layers, it is probably faster to import the vector layer first and converting it to a raster in GRASS.

 The examples of r.in.vect use vector maps from the North Carolina sample data set.